bem-site/bem-js-tutorial/02-Modifiers/02-Modifiers.en.md

 });
 ```

-Whenever a user clicks on a `task` element the `visible` modifier is removed
-from it by `delMod` modifier.
+Whenever a user clicks on a `task` element the `visible` modifier is removed from it by `delMod` modifier.

-The `delMod` helper can also be used for blocks as the first parameter (an
-element object) is optional.
+The `delMod` helper can also be used for blocks as the first parameter (an element object) is optional.

-Notice that the `bindTo` helper works not with a block but with its elements
+Notice that the `_domEvents` helper works not with a block but with its elements here.
-here.

-**NOTE:** As it was mentioned above, `bindTo` helper listens for every element of
+**Important** As it was mentioned above, `bindTo`??? helper listens for every element of the kind.
-the kind.
 If this block had 100 task elements, that would mean 100 event watchers.
-Moreover, a dynamically added new task should have been provided with an event
-listener as well.
-There is another way to work with the events fully explained in
+Moreover, a dynamically added new task should have been provided with an event listener as well.
+There is another way to work with the events fully explained in the lazy initialization section.
-the `live` section.
 Make sure you have learnt it before starting with a real
 powerful application.

 ## Before a modifier is set